me-asri/chatter/README.md

 # Chatter
-__Chatter__ is a simple chatroom webapp written using VueJS for frontend and FastAPI for backend.
+__Chatter__ is a simple chatroom web app written using VueJS for frontend and FastAPI for backend.

-## Requirements
- * Docker
- * Docker Compose

 ## Screenshots
 <details>